 Thank you.
 Our next question comes from Andrew Wolf from Loop Capital Markets.
 Your line is open.

 Thanks.
 Good morning.
 On the acquisition side, I think you said you expect more.
-You announced $155 million acquisition towards the end of this quarter, the one you just reported.
-So doing the math, that's about 25 bips, a little below what you think it sounds like you can get to.
-First of all, are there other acquisitions that we could model in right now that you would add to that 25 bips roughly?
+You announced a $155 million acquisition towards the end of this quarter, the one you just reported.
+So doing the math, that's about 25 bps, a little below what you think it sounds like you can get to.
+First of all, are there other acquisitions that we could model in right now that you kind of would add to that 25 bps roughly?
 Secondly, kind of related to this, the next two largest distributors in the industry are involved in very large acquisitions at different stages, but pretty early on.
 How does the market look to you as a buyer out there looking for targets in terms of availability and valuation?

-and I would say just even in terms of just sourcing availability of product as well as substitutes.
-I think that's one of the things that we've certainly been very active in working with customers on to manage and navigate through those things in the past and certainly we're moving forward.
+Yeah, and I would say just even in terms of just sourcing availability of product as well as substitutes.
+I think that's one of the things that we've certainly been very active in working with customers on to manage and navigate through those things in the past and certainly will moving forward.

 Okay, thank you.